SM2A/Internet_Engineering_Course_Project/README.md

-# Internet_Engineering_Course_Project
+# Internet Engineering Course Project

 This repository contains my Internet Engineering course projects (Spring 2023) at the University of Tehran.

 *Project descriptions are available in the corresponding folder.*

 - Front-End : In this submodule, you can find all files related to the course project web front-end.
-- Back-End : In this submodule, you can find all files related to the course project web backt-end.
+- Back-End : In this submodule, you can find all files related to the course project web back-end.